 Women on the Road’s Essential Guide for Baby Boomer Travel by Leyla Giray

 This guide is for baby boomer women who are embarking on their first solo travels.
 Read my review of The Essential Guide for Baby Boomer Travel.
+You can click on the image below to purchase this book.

 The Food Traveler’s Handbook by Jodi Ettenberg